-When people are embroiled in a conflict, their stress level is high and that can put blinders on them, often without them realizing it, seeing nothing but the conflict.
+The reason that the mediator is in sole charge of this is simple: behaviorists would say that the other participants are in a state of conflict.
+When people are embroiled in a conflict, their stress level is high and they tend to put blinders on, looking at nothing but the conflict.
 They can lose their peripheral vision which would otherwise allow them to see how this litigation or conflict fits into their everyday lives, their time, their budget, and their stress level.
 In days of old, attorneys were removed enough to give their clients this perspective.
 Today, some still are.
 But today's legal marketplace can demand that attorneys become just as embroiled in the case as their clients are.

-What some lawyers gain in intimate knowledge, passion and advocacy effectiveness, they can lose in their ability to remain detached and to see the big picture.
-The mediator is hired to be the one who is not in a state of conflict, and who is charged with remaining clear and mindful of the big picture, and helping the participants remain that way throughout the negotiation.
-Some mediators call it "going to the balcony."
+What some lawyers gain in intimate knowledge, passion and advocacy effectiveness, they can lose in their ability to remain detached and able to see the big picture.
+The mediator is hired to be the one who is not in a state of conflict, and who is charged with remaining clear and mindful of the big picture, and helping the participants remain that way, too.
+Some mediators call it going to the balcony.
 I think one needs a larger perspective than that.
 A good mediator needs the ability to see the big picture of the case, the negotiation, and the big picture of the parties' lives and how this case impacts them, their families and their businesses.
-Injecting this perspective is one way that a case can be made to look different, and bring more of reality into the negotiation.
+Injecting this perspective is one way that a case can be made to look different.